 The Bruce Hebblewhite SOMP Best Paper Award, established in 2019, recognizes author(s) presenting papers at the SOMP Annual General Meeting (AGM), for their contributions to the body of knowledge.
 The award shall consider: 1) the technical quality of the paper; and 2) the quality of presentation.
 The award shall consist of a cash gift (500 euros) and certificate(s) for the author(s).
 In case of multiple authors the cash gift shall be divided equally among the authors.
-There shall be designated only one award (subject to suitable candidates) at the SOMP AGM.
+One award shall be presented (subject to suitable candidates) at the SOMP Annual General Meeting (AGM).

 Section 1.
 Requirements